fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 - **Convenient Metadata Assets:** Jumpy was already making heavy use of what we called metadata assets.
-  These are inter-connected YAML files that make it easy to organize all of our game data, such as items, maps, player skins, etc. This pattern worked really well for making the game, but wasn't super convenient to accomplish in Bevy, so we wanted to make sure that this worked super well out-of-the box in Bones.
+  These are inter-connected YAML files that make it easy to organize all of our game data, such as items, maps, player skins, etc. This pattern worked really well for making the game, but wasn't super convenient to accomplish in Bevy, so we wanted to make sure that this worked well out-of-the box in Bones.
 - **Modding:** We wanted to be able to have mods create their _own_ kind of metadata assets, so that if a mod added a "clam" element, it could load the information for it from `.clam.yaml` files.